mlsmall/AI-Chatbot-Application-Powered-by-an-LLM/README.md

 # Chatbot Application Powered by an LLM

-This chatbot is a Generative AI application that will be created using the [Falcon 7B LLM](https://falconllm.tii.ae/falcon.html) model.
-For this example it will run locally, but it can also run on a server.
+This chatbot application is powered by the [Falcon 7B LLM](https://falconllm.tii.ae/falcon.html) generative model.
+For this example, it will run locally, but it can also run on a server.
 Falcon 7B is a large language model that has been trained on 7 billion parameters and 1.5 trillion tokens of a massive English web dataset [(RefinedWeb)][https://huggingface.co/datasets/tiiuae/falcon-refinedweb).
 It was built by the [Technology Innovation Institute](https://www.tii.ae/).

 #### Setting up the API Key

-To use the Falcon model locally, it is required to connect to it through a HuggingFace API key.
+To use the Falcon model locally, it must be connected through a HuggingFace API key.
 So first we load our HuggingFace API key and relevant Python libraries.
 The key is stored locally in an .env file.

 ```python